rozpo/enemy/README.md

 # Enemy

-This game was made during my internship in for OOP self-learning purposes.
+This game was made during my internship for OOP self-learning purposes.

 ## Prerequisites